-- Unsubsidized Direct Stafford loans (other than PLUS loans) - Subsidized Direct Stafford loans - Parent Plus loans - Direct PLUS loans - Federal Pell Grants for which a Return is required - Iraq and Afghanistan Service Grant for which a Return is required - Federal Supplemental Educational Opportunity Grant - Other Title IV assistance - State Tuition Assistance Grants (if applicable) - Private and institutional aid - The Student - In addition, it is possible you will owe a repayment of unearned financial aid funds if you cease enrollment prior to the 60 percent completion point of any enrollment period for which you received financial aid funds.
-The completion point is based on the total number of class days in an enrollment period. - 3.
+- 1. Students who withdraw from all classes must first go to the UNT Dallas Office of the Registrar, and then proceed to Student Financial Aid and Scholarships for official clearance before leaving the University. - 2.
+Refunds and Repayments.
+If you officially withdraw, cease attendance, or are administratively withdrawn from UNT Dallas, any refund of tuition and fees and other university charges will be assessed for return to programs from which you (or your parents if they received a Federal Parent Loan) were originally paid and you may be subject to the Return to Title IV calculation.
+For more information regarding the Return to Title IV process, please visit the SFAS website at findaid.untdallas.edu. - 3.
 Official transcripts are not issued to any student who has an unpaid account or owes a defaulted federal student loan received from any university. - 4.
 Federal and state regulations require that each student must maintain satisfactory academic progress (SAP) to be eligible for financial aid programs.
 Minimum standards must be achieved by the end of any given enrollment period at UNT Dallas.
 Satisfactory academic progress (SAP) is defined in both quantitative and qualitative measures.
 The quantitative measure requires a student to have: - The minimum cumulative UNTD grade point average for undergraduate students including post baccalaureate undergraduate students at UNTD is at least a least a 2.0 cumulative GPA for all terms. - The minimum cumulative UNTD grade point average for graduate students at UNTD is at least a 3.0 cumulative GPA for all terms.
-For College of Law requirements, please refer to the College of Law section. - a.
-The quantitative measure for SAP
+For College of Law requirements, please refer to the College of Law section. - The minimum cumulative UNTD grade point average for Law students at UNTD is at least a 2.0 cumulative GPA for all terms. - Pace of Progression: Students must successfully complete at least 67% of all credit hours attempted.
+Attempted hours include repeated, failed, incomplete, withdrawn from, and transfer credit hours.
+Pace is measured by dividing the cumulative number of hours successfully completed by the cumulative number of hours attempted as shown below: